AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56193-fastly-cache-not-cleared-for-content-staging-update.md

 <u>Steps to reproduce</u>:

 1. Install and configure [!DNL Varnish] cache.
-1. Create a static block with a schedule update.
+1. Create a static block with a scheduled update.
 1. Create a category embedding the static block.
 1. Fetch the content of the category using the below GraphQL query: